<% 'if Session("valid") <> "true" then %> <% 'else %> <% 'end if %> Holidays Around the World

 DESTINATION: Mexico

-Los Pasoda
+Los Posada

 • We read The Little Poinsettia

-• We discuss a Los Posada
+• We learn about a Los Posada.

-• We make Piņatas!
+• We make Piñatas!

 • We listen to Holiday music in Spanish!